silverfoxlabs/csv-export-swift/README.md

 Feel free to contribute any bug fixes, or features or submit requests.

-##### This project uses protocols with associated types!

 ##### Example Usage:

-Have your class conform to CSVExporting
+Have your class / struct conform to CSVExporting

 ```
 struct Car : CSVExporting {